According to Section 6(1) of the DPDP Act, 2023:

 At the time of seeking consent

 Whether you are a business acquiring personal data from paper-based forms and later digitizing the same or through web/app-based forms, you need to obtain explicit consent by asking the user to take an affirmative action before submitting the personal data.
-This affirmative action could be as simple as the user ticking a checkbox that the user consents to the privacy policy of the business.
+The key aspect for seeking explicit consent is to make the user perform an 'affirmative action' before submitting personal data.
+The affirmative action could be as simple as the user ticking a checkbox confirming that the user has accepted the privacy policy of the business.

 The form presented to the user should contain a link to the privacy policy of the business and it should be demonstrated that reasonable efforts are taken to make the user aware of the specific purpose or purposes for which the data is being collected among other details.